How does this medication work? What will it do for me?

 Behaviour changes and suicidal thoughts: Some people taking medications to treat epilepsy and seizure have experienced depression, including thoughts of suicide.
 If you experience any behaviour changes or symptoms such as sad mood, hopelessness, feelings of guilt, loss of pleasure or interest in activities, changes in sleep pattern, irritability, or restlessness while taking this medication, contact your doctor immediately.
 Family members or caregivers of people who are taking this medication should contact the person's doctor immediately if they notice unusual behaviour changes.

 Heart problems: People with heart disease, heart rhythm problems, heart failure, or heart block, or people who are taking medications that may cause abnormal ECG (electrocardiogram) such as propranolol, metoprolol, carbamazepine, pregabalin, or lamotrigine, should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is need.
 Your doctor may advise you to get an ECG done before starting this medication and after starting this medication.
-Lacosamide is not recommended for people with second- or third-degree AV block.
+If you experience symptoms of an irregular heartbeat, such as a fast, slow, or pounding heartbeat; shortness of breath; lightheadedness; or fainting, contact your doctor as soon as possible.

 Injury or falls: This medication may cause dizziness and a decrease in muscle coordination, which can lead to accidental injury or falls.
 While taking this medication, do not drive a car, operate a complex machine, or perform hazardous tasks until you know how much this medication affects your ability to perform these tasks.

-Kidney or liver problems: People with severe kidney problems or mild to moderate liver problems should discuss with their doctor how this medication may affect their medical condition, how this medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or decreased kidney function may cause this medication to build up in the body, causing increased side effects.
+If you have decreased kidney function discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vision changes: People taking lacosamide should immediately report blurred vision or double vision to their doctor.